Searching for the Blockhouse, Part I, Egypt

 In 1942, El Alamein was the fulcrum upon which the desert war, and arguably all of World War II in Europe, was balanced.
 A fluid north-south front line, passing through the area, oscillated east and west where the Axis and Allied forces met in a series of fierce battles.
 General Montgomery, leading the multi-national allied forces, including the Australian Ninth Division, had decreed that there would be no retreat from El Alamein.
 Field Marshall Rommel, commanding the Germans and Italians, was attempting to crash through the allied lines to Alexandria.

 I spent my first evening in El Alamein in my hotel room, trying to find the location of the Blockhouse.
 My research on the net turned up a few hits; a post by an Italian traveler, who stated ‘the Blockhouse is still there at Tel el Eissa’.
 A little vague but it was a start, and there were a few photos on the blog that I thought would be useful.
-Another search result stated the Blockhouse was ‘about 25 kilometres west of El Alalmein’, but when I clicked the link it lead to a dead end.
+Another search result stated the Blockhouse was ‘about 25 kilometres west of El Alamein’, but when I clicked the link it lead to a dead end.
 I also found a detailed article by an Australian historian, but with no reference to the exact location of the site.
-A tour operator was offering trips to World War II sites around El Alalmein, and there were a few more photos on their site which I thought would help identify the building, if indeed I could actually find it.
+A tour operator was offering trips to World War II sites around El Alamein, and there were a few more photos on their site which I thought would help identify the building, if indeed I could actually find it.

 The following day, I drove further west out of town in search of the Blockhouse.
 My plan was pretty loose; try to measure ’25 kilometres west of El Alamein’ and see if I can see the building from the road.
 The rail line isn’t far south of the International Coastal Road, however construction (which is occurring in the region on a vast scale), concrete road barriers and quarrying obscured the view to occasional glimpses.
 Having had no luck, I turned around and headed back, scouring the country for anything that fit the description.

-The individual situations of both the Axis and Allied forces – a final strike by men and materiel stretched to breaking point, and a last ditch stand with no retreat – made the battles that blazed across El Alalmein desperate and deadly.
+The individual situations of both the Axis and Allied forces – a final strike by men and materiel stretched to breaking point, and a last ditch stand with no retreat – made the battles that blazed across El Alamein desperate and deadly.
 Casualties on both sides were appalling, and medical assistance in the field was paramount.

 Searching for The Blockhouse